kay-schmitteckert/aicore-multioutput-regression-restaurant-inspections/mission/aicore-getting-started.md

-# Get started with AI Core
+# Get started with SAP AI Core

+SAP AI Core is part of the services portfolio that SAP BTP provides.
+It is used to train a machine learning model and to deploy the model in the form of a service running in the cloud.
+Clients can then send data to the service endpoint and will receive the model's prediction based on that data as a response.
+Both model training and serving happen in a scalable and for the most part hyperscaler-agnostic way.

-SAP AI Core will play an important role during this mission.
+AI Core will play an important role during this mission.
 Therefore, before proceeding with the mission, it is recommended to first get a basic understanding of AI Core.

 Skim through the [AI Core